aberazniova/ai-cookbook-edu/.github/instructions/frontend_testing.instructions.md

 ### Test Structure
 - Group related tests with `describe` blocks
 - Use clear, descriptive test names
-- Each test should focus on one specific behavior
+- Each test should focus on one specific behavior, prefer one expectation per `it` block
 - Keep tests focused and easy to read

 ### User Interactions